Marginalised Gaussian Processes with Nested Sampling: Experimental Results

-We train under each of the candidate inference methods (ML-II, HMC, Nested) for each of the $9\times 4$ data sets created and report prediction performance in terms of the average negative log predictive density (NLPD) for test data in Figure \ref{fig:result1}.
+We train under each of the three inference methods (ML-II, HMC, Nested) for each of the $9\times 4$ data sets created and report prediction performance in terms of the average negative log predictive density (NLPD) in Figure \ref{fig:result1}.
 ML-II uses five random restarts with a initialisation protocol tied to the training data.
-Following protocols from \cite{wilson2013gaussian}, the SM weights ($w_{i}$) were initialised to the standard deviation of the targets $\bm{y}$ scaled by the number of components $(Q = 2)$.
+Following protocols from \cite{wilson2013gaussian}, the SM weights ($w_{i}$) were initialised to the standard deviation of the targets $\mathbf{y}$ scaled by the number of components $(Q = 2)$.
 The SM bandwidths ($\sigma_{i}$) were initialised to points randomly drawn from a truncated Gaussian $|\mathcal{N}(0,\max d(x, x')^{2})|$ where $\max d(x, x')$ is the maximum distance between two training points and mean frequencies ($\mu_{i}$) were drawn from $\text{Unif}(0,\fnyq)$ to bound against degenerate frequencies.
 HMC used $\text{LogNormal}(0,2)$ priors for all the hyperparameters.
 The ML-II experiments used \texttt{gpytorch} while the HMC experiments used the NUTS sampler in \texttt{pymc3}.

-In Figure \ref{fig:result1} we notice that ML-II struggles with small training data sets and catastrophically underestimates the noise level.
-The two sampling methods, HMC and NS, perform comparably well, though it is notable that a single NS run correctly identifies both modes in the likelihood surface, while a single HMC chain can only discover one.

-In Fig.~\ref{fig:rnt} we summarise the performance of ML-II, HMC and nested sampling inference in their ability to recover the true setting of the hyperparameters for a synthetic dataset with 100 datapoints, a noise amplitude of $\sigma_{n} = 0.1$ and a signal-to-noise ratio of $\approx$ 3.2 on a fixed domain [-1,1].
+The advantage of synethetic data is we know the values we ought to recover.
+Figure \ref{fig:rnt} compares the three inference methods in their ability to recover the true hyperparameters for a synthetic dataset.
+This involved 100 datapoints, a noise amplitude of $\sigma_n = 0.1$ and a signal-to-noise ratio of $\approx$ 3.2 on a fixed domain [-1,1].
 The magenta star ${\star}$ denotes the true value and the red cross ${\times}$ denotes the ML-II estimate.
 The HMC and NS sampling schemes are both better at recovering the ground truth hyperparameters than the point estimates.
-Further, the nested sampling scheme is able to obtain samples from both modes inherent in the marginal likelihood.
+Of particular significance, the nested sampling scheme is able to simultaneously sample from both modes inherent in the marginal likelihood.